wizcamp/wizcamp-realms-demo/session-guides/SESSION-07-instruction.md

 3. **Use conditional rendering** to control component visibility based on shared state
 4. **Use array mapping** to transform data into dynamic JSX elements
 5. **Use unique key props** to ensure efficient rendering of dynamic lists
-6. **Build interactive components** that handle user events and update visual state
+6. **Build interactive components** that handle user events, manage state through props, and update visual feedback
 7. **Apply conditional styling** to give users immediate visual feedback
-8. **Use Math.random and Math.floor** to implement random selection from arrays
+8. **Implement random selection algorithms** using mathematical functions for dynamic content
-9. **Organize static data** as constants in separate files for maintainability
+9. **Organize application data** using constants and modular file structures
-10. **Manage component state** using props and event handlers to support interactive behavior
-11. **Test component integration** using React DevTools and end-to-end user flows
+10. **Test component integration** using React DevTools and end-to-end user flows

 ## Instruction

 **Instructor introduces key concepts students need to succeed:**

 1. **Component Composition Architecture** - Introduce the concept of building complex components from smaller, focused pieces using the QuizModal as a real example
-2. **React's Component Tree** - Show how the QuizModal fits into the overall app hierarchy and how data flows through props
+2. **Conditional Rendering Patterns** - Explain how && operator and ternary expressions control what users see based on state
 3. **Array Mapping in React** - Demonstrate the fundamental pattern of transforming data arrays into JSX arrays with proper key usage
-4. **Conditional Rendering Patterns** - Explain how && operator and ternary expressions control what users see based on state
-5. **Event Handling and State Updates** - Show how user interactions trigger state changes that cascade through the component tree
+4. **Event Handling and State Updates** - Show how user interactions trigger state changes that cascade through the component tree
-6. **Dynamic Styling Techniques** - Demonstrate conditional CSS classes that provide immediate visual feedback
+5. **Dynamic Styling Techniques** - Demonstrate conditional CSS classes that provide immediate visual feedback
-7. **Constants and Code Organization** - Emphasize separating data from logic for maintainable, scalable applications
+6. **Constants and Code Organization** - Emphasize separating data from logic for maintainable, scalable applications
-8. **Random Selection Patterns** - Introduce Math.random() and Math.floor() for implementing random selection from arrays
+7. **Random Selection Patterns** - Introduce Math.random() and Math.floor() for implementing random selection from arrays
-9. **Professional Testing Workflow** - Guide students through testing their quiz using React DevTools to inspect component behavior
+8. **Professional Testing Workflow** - Guide students through testing their quiz using React DevTools to inspect component behavior
-10. **Integration Patterns** - Show how individual components work together to create cohesive user experiences
-11. **Let's Build Interactive!** - Launch the hands-on mission: create the complete quiz experience with all interactive components
+9. **Let's Build Interactive!** - Launch the hands-on mission: create the complete quiz experience with all interactive components

 ---